cython/cython/docs/src/userguide/memoryviews.rst

 The concepts are as follows: there is data access and data packing.
 Data access means either direct (no pointer) or indirect (pointer).
-Data packing means your data may be contiguous or not contiguous in memory, and may use *strides* to identify the data for each dimension.
+Data packing means your data may be contiguous or not contiguous in memory, and may use *strides* to identify the jumps in memory consecutive indices need to take for each dimension.

 Numpy arrays provide a good model of strided direct data access, so we'll use them for a refresher on the concepts of C and Fortran contiguous arrays, and